2dvorak/2018s-vuln-2dvorak/PITCHME.md

 return true;
 ```

 Note: To compare key id with fingerprint, SEHer will use only a portion of the fingerprint.
+Only the last 8 bytes.
 This is the point of SEHer's logic error
 ---

 ### Fingerprint match Public Key?